Carol Skinger

 Listen to an NPR story about Mary Schenley written and produced by Margaret J. Krauss where she and author Jake Oresick talk about Mary Schenley.

-I am always happy to discuss licence agreements to use my work, and in the case of Schenley Park, the park has been a passion of mine since moving here from Boston years ago.
+I am always happy to discuss license agreements to use my work, and in the case of Schenley Park, the park has been a passion of mine since moving here from Boston years ago.
 Obviously this is a Depression Era drawing and I am not old enough to have drawn it myself.
-As an artist, when I found the black and white drawing in a file it broke my heart to think Pittsburghers had no way to enjoy this map.
+As an artist, when I found the black and white drawing in a file, it broke my heart to think Pittsburghers had no way to enjoy this map.

 Share: